arangodb/docs/3.10/aql/invocation-with-arangosh.md

   Default value: 5000000 rows.

-- `spillOverThresholdNumRows`: This parameter allows for input data and intermediate results to be spilled onto disk for the execution of a query after the memory usage reaches the value in bytes this parameter holds.
+- `spillOverThresholdMemoryUsage`: This parameter allows for input data and intermediate results to be spilled onto disk for the execution of a query after the memory usage reaches the value in bytes this parameter holds.
 This is used for decreasing the memory usage during the query execution.
 This